 If we collect mixed plastics then we cannot guarantee there will be a market for them.

-We collect type 1 (PET) and type 2 (HDPE) plastic bottles because there is a demand for this type of plastic for reuse.
+We only collect plastic bottles because there is a demand for this type of plastic for reuse.
 We can be confident that they are being recycled.